achingbrain/build-cat/README.md

 # Ptolemy

 A [johnny-five](https://github.com/rwaldron/johnny-five) based build notification system.
+It's built from a toy cat picked up from Toys R Us, has a head mounted on a servo and has had something horrible done to it's eyes with a dremel.

 ![Ptolemy, relaxing with Sir Patric Moore](https://raw.github.com/achingbrain/build-cat/master/assets/ptolemy.jpg)